arjungulzzz/ResultNotifier/README.md

 # resultsnotifier.py
-The Code Grabs the HTML content of the Target Page and then Searches for the Keywords If Keyword is found, another file resultsconfirm.py is called
+The Code checks the internet connection, if its up : grabs the HTML content of the Target Page and then Searches for the Keywords
+If Keyword is found, another file resultsconfirm.py is called

 # resultsconfirm.py